shanemcw/homebridge-amazondash-MAC/README.md

 By December 31, 2019, Amazon removed the capability to set up a Dash button for connection to a network.
 Also at that time, all Dash buttons that were connected to a network received an over-the-air update that disabled the button—a process Amazon refers to as "deregistration."

 This plugin:
-* Requires an addtional wifi device, e.g. USB wifi
+* requires a second wifi device (e.g. USB wifi) if the Homebridge computer uses its wifi as its connection to the local network
+* requires the wifi device to support *monitor mode*
-* uses `tcpdump`'s ability to report on MAC addresses visible to the wifi device
+* uses `tcpdump`'s ability to report on MAC addresses visible to the wifi device in *monitor mode*
-* converts the Dash button's *(failed) attempt* to connect to a local network on Dash button press as a Homekit button single-press
+* converts the Dash button's *failed attempt* to connect to a local network on Dash button press as a Homekit button single-press
 * does not require [modifying](https://blog.christophermullins.com/2019/12/20/rescue-your-amazon-dash-buttons/) the Dash button

 This project is a fork of jourdant's [homebridge-amazondash-ng](https://github.com/jourdant/homebridge-amazondash-ng), which is a fork of KhaosT's [homebridge-amazondash](https://github.com/KhaosT/homebridge-amazondash).

 ## Purpose

 This is a fork of jourdant's [homebridge-amazondash-ng](https://github.com/jourdant/homebridge-amazondash-ng) with

-* Removed requirement to run Homebridge with root privileges
+* Removal of requirement to run Homebridge with root privileges
 * Switch to `tcpdump` from `airodump-ng`
 * Support for the Homebridge Plugin Settings GUI
-* Expect and support a Dash button that is not connected to the local network
+* Expectation of and support a Dash button that is not connected to the local network
-* Revised specification as single-press (not long-press, double-press) events
+* Revised specification as a single-press event (i.e. not long-press nor double-press)
 * Multiple buttons can appear and act as one button through aliasing
 * Firmware revision, serial number, model number support
 * Multiple logging debug levels